-During periods when an emergency is declared by the Board of County Commissioners, County Manager, Appointing Authority or designee and results in implementation of a night shift, the following pay premiums will apply: Public Works employees assigned to the night shift (a majority of the shift's hours are between 7PM and 5AM) will receive a ten percent (10%) increase to their hourly rate for the duration of the night shift assignment.
-Under these conditions, Fleet Services employees will be placed on a 12-hour shift and will receive a five percent (5%) increase for the duration of the 12-hour assignments, regardless of shift assignment.
+During periods when an emergency is declared by the Board of County Commissioners, County Manager, Appointing Authority or designee which results in implementation of a night shift, the following pay premium will apply: Employees assigned to the night shift (a majority of the shift's hours are between 7PM and 5AM) will receive a ten percent (10%) increase to their hourly rate for the duration of the night shift assignment.

-These premiums do not apply to call-outs and regular overtime shifts.
+These premiums do not apply to call-backs or regular overtime shifts.
 Unless written notice of a change to a mandatory subject is provided to the Union and bargained prior to implementation, emergency shifts will be 12-hours.